 What action do I need to take to get a CITI card to replace my JPMC card?
 It is critically important that all cardholders ensure their mailing address is kept current in the JPMC system through the end of August and then to 29 Nov 18.
 DHS will provide CITI with an extract of all open GTCC accounts in late August 2018.
 This is the data the CITI will use to create and mail the new cards directly to the addresses within this extract starting in mid-September through October 2018.
 If you have an open JPMC travel card, you will not be required to submit a new GTCC application.

 When will I get my new CITI government travel charge card?
-16AUG18 Update.
-You should receive your new GTCC from CITI by the end of Oct 2018.
-If you do not receive a new card by that date, you should contact your local travel manager to inquire on the card status.
-See “Who should I call about problems with my Travel Card?” at the end of this FAQ.
+10OCT18 Update.
+The new CITI travel cards were mailed a month early for CG cardholders.
+You should have received your new GTCC from CITI by 10 Oct 2018.
+If you have not received a new card by that date and had a JPMC travel card as of 1 Sep 18, you call CITI at 800-790-7206 and hit # each time the system asks you to enter your account number (which you don’t have since you don’t have a card).
+After three entries of #, you will get a CITI Customer Service Representative.
+They will then ask you for your SSN to pull up your account.
+Once verified, you should ensure your mailing address is correct and then request your current account be closed as LOST/STOLEN and reissued.

 What do I need to do when I get the new card?
 Like any credit card, you must ACTIVATE the card immediately upon receipt by calling the activation number that will be on a sticker on the card when you first get it.
 It is very importation that you activate the card since that confirms that you actually received it.
 If your card is not activated, you risk your account being closed.